music

 Nia Archives and the Resurrection of Jungle

-Every few years someone does the thing that shouldn't work — the revival that treats its source material with enough intelligence and enough irreverence in the right proportions — and it works so completely that you feel faintly embarrassed for having doubted it.
+Every few years someone does the thing that should not work, the revival that treats its source material with enough intelligence and enough irreverence in the right proportions, and it works so completely that you feel faintly embarrassed for having doubted it.
 Nia Archives is doing that with jungle and I keep coming back to her music with the slightly stunned quality of someone who has been proved wrong in the best possible way.

 Specificity as Radical Act

 The jungle context makes this specificity more interesting, not less.
-Jungle was always music of a specific place and time and community — the raves, the pirate radio stations, the particular demography of 1990s Britain.
+Jungle was always music of a specific place and time and community, the raves, the pirate radio stations, the particular demography of 1990s Britain.
 Archives reconnects with that specificity without pretending to be in the 1990s.
-She's in 2023.
+She is in 2023.
 Her concerns are 2023 concerns.
 But she understands that the music's original specificity is part of its power, and she honours that by bringing her own.

 On Genre as Inheritance

-There is a generational question in here that I find interesting.
+There is a generational question in here that is worth taking seriously.
 What does it mean to inherit a genre?
-Not in the sense of being directly descended from its originators — Archives wasn't making music in 1993 — but in the sense of growing up in the cultural aftermath, absorbing it as part of the landscape, finding it formative for reasons that are your own.
+Not in the sense of being directly descended from its originators, Archives was not making music in 1993, but in the sense of growing up in the cultural aftermath, absorbing it as part of the landscape, finding it formative for reasons that are your own.
 The artists who make the most vital revivals tend to be those for whom the music was real and personal before it was cultural strategy.
 Archives clearly loves jungle.
 You can hear it in the production decisions, in the choices of sample and texture, in the way the music moves.
 This is not an academic exercise.

-I've played Nia Archives to people who didn't grow up with jungle and watched them immediately understand what it's for — which is to say, watched them start moving.
-That's the baseline test and she passes it with complete authority.
+I have played Nia Archives to people who did not grow up with jungle and watched them immediately understand what it is for, which is to say, watched them start moving.
+That is the baseline test and she passes it with complete authority.

-What I keep returning to is the laughter in the music — not literal laughter, but a quality of joy that is also knowingness, that understands what it's doing and takes pleasure in doing it.
+What I keep returning to is the laughter in the music, not literal laughter, but a quality of joy that is also knowingness, that understands what it is doing and takes pleasure in doing it.
 Jungle was always partly about pleasure.
 The sheer physical pleasure of being in a room where the music is right, where the bass is doing exactly what it should and the breaks are landing exactly where they should and everything is working.
-Archives hasn't lost that.
+Archives has not lost that.
 The records make you want to move.
-They do what they're supposed to do, and doing what you're supposed to do with this kind of skill and this kind of love for the form is harder than making something strange.
+They do what they are supposed to do, and doing what you are supposed to do with this kind of skill and this kind of love for the form is harder than making something strange.
 Strange is easy.
 Correct and alive and joyful is the hard version.
 Nia Archives is making the hard version.

 View all